ghc/ghc/docs/users_guide/using.rst

     :reverse: -fno-diagnostics-show-caret
     :category: verbosity

+    :default: on

     Controls whether GHC displays a line of the original source code where the error was detected.
 This also affects the associated caret symbol that points at the region of code at fault.
-The flag is on by default.

 .. ghc-flag:: -ferror-spans
     :shortdesc: Output full span in error messages